DanielTakeshi/Paper_Notes/reinforcement_learning/Target-Driven_Visual_Navigation_in_Indoor_Scenes_using_Deep_Reinforcement_Learning.md

 The target and current images are passed through a siamese network, which they modify to output a policy (the actor) and the value function (a critic).
+Basically it's similar to how A3C works, we have shared parameters between the two and then they branch out at the end.

 Training proceeds in a manner similar to A3C, where instead of having multiple threads run independent episodes, different threads can run different targets.